jkrauska/graceElectrical/2025-electrical-upgrade.md

 ### Weight Reduction
 - Lithium battery weighs approximately half as much as the equivalent AGM battery
 - Reduced weight improves vessel performance and fuel efficiency

+## Alternatives Considered

+During the planning and implementation of the 2025 electrical system upgrade, several alternative approaches were considered:

+### Higher Capacity Inverter/Charger
+- 2000VA Charger/Inverter was considered based on other C320 installations
+- Would require much larger gauge cabling for the inverter function
+- Doubling up wiring was deemed not ideal
+- High wattage loads (hair dryer, electric cooking) are unlikely to be needed
+- The 1200VA model provided sufficient capacity while allowing for more manageable wiring

+### Charger Placement
+- Some installations place inverter/chargers closer to batteries to shorten DC runs
+- This approach requires longer AC runs
+- Decision to keep shore charger far from batteries due to ventilation concerns
+- Current placement re-uses the "stock" location for the charger, making it more obvious for future owners
+- This placement balances wire gauge requirements with easy ventilation

+### Starter Battery Options
+- Lithium starter battery was considered
+- Would require new alternator with external regulation and protection
+- Currently using previous 4D AGM battery
+- Future plan to replace with smaller Optima 34M BlueTOP 800 CCA starter

+### Solar Charging
+- Option to add solar charging capability to support longer trips
+- Not implemented in the initial upgrade but considered for future expansion

+### Dual Lithium House Bank
+- Originally planned to do a like-for-like AH swap out at 200AH and support a dual battery bank
+- This would quadruple capacity and require getting a new smaller starter battery
+- Opted for single larger lithium bank in the current implementation

 ## Conclusion
 The 2025 electrical system upgrade significantly improved Grace's power capabilities through the adoption of lithium battery technology, enhanced monitoring, and the addition of inverter functionality.
 These improvements provide longer battery life, increased usable capacity, better monitoring, and AC power availability when away from shore power.